iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### Account Structure

-Firefly's basic account-handling logic works like this:
+Firefly's basic account-handling logic works as follows:

-- One Firefly **Profile** is always the representation of one **IOTA Seed**
+- One Firefly **profile** is always the representation of one **IOTA seed**
-- Every Firefly **Profile** can host an unlimited amount of **wallets,** which can be seen as sub-accounts under the one **Profile Seed**.
+- Every Firefly **profile** can host an unlimited amount of **wallets,** which can be seen as sub-accounts under the one **profile seed**.

 ### Profile Setup

 Every **profile** receives a unique IOTA Seed consisting of a **24-word mnemonic phrase** created with the `BIP39 Standard`.
-During the profile creation, these 24 words will be shown to the user **one time only** and the user must make sure to back up these 24 words.
-We highly recommend creating a Paper Wallet as a physical backup for these words.
+During the profile creation, these 24 words will be shown to the user **only once** and the user must make sure to back up these 24 words.
+We highly recommend creating a paper wallet as a physical backup for these words.
 Losing the words will potentially result in losing access to the profile and the funds connected with the seed.
 To make sure that the user has created a backup of the 24 words, a check is done during setup, which requires adding all the 24 words in the correct order by the user.

 After the user has received the 24 seed words the user can also create a **Stronghold file** as a digital backup of the profile.
 This file also contains the securely encrypted seed and setup information for the profile.
 We strongly recommend storing this file in several independent locations (such as a USB stick or Cloud storage).
 Should the 24 words somehow be lost, it will be possible to restore a profile with this file.
 To use the file, the user has to create a secure password that encrypts the Stronghold file.
 Only in combination with this password will the Stronghold file restore the profile.
 It is therefore essential that the user also securely store the password to this Stronghold file.

 Next, the user creates a PIN code as an easy access method to the Firefly wallet interface.
-This PIN code is required to enter the profile dashboard but does not grant access to functions that handle or move the user's funds or give access to security settings of the wallet.
+This PIN code is required to enter the profile dashboard but does not grant access to functions that handle or move the user's funds or give access to the security settings of the wallet.
 For these actions that require a higher level of security, the user needs to enter the Stronghold password.
 Only this password gives access to the full functionality of the wallet.

 If different users aim to use the same Firefly wallet app, or if you have IOTA tokens on multiple seeds, you need to create a new profile for every seed/every user.